Royal Navy & RAF Recruitment Tests FAQ

 • The verbal tests for the Royal Navy are designed to test your ability to spot the differences between the relationships of certain words and sentences.
 This is done via various antonyms, synonyms and odd one outs.

-Read more about the Royal Navy and Royal Marines selection process official PDF.
+Read more about the Royal Navy and Royal Marines selection process on their website.

 Is the Royal Navy recruitment test hard?